On this page

 • Your S3 bucket has data files ready for Amplitude to ingest.
 They must conform to the mappings that you outline in your converter file.

-• The data to be imported must have a unique and immutable insert_id for each row.
+• The data to import must have a unique and immutable insert_id for each row.
 This helps prevent data duplication if unexpected issues arise.
-For more information, see Deduplication with insert_id.
+For more information, refer to Deduplication with insert_id.

 • Mirror Syncs require a user ID.
 If a row doesn't contain a user ID, Amplitude drops the event.